 During the design iteration process, patience is key.

 The model T invented by Henry Ford was called the Model T because he had to iterate on his design 20 times from A through T before he came up with what was the perfect mass-market automobile at that time.
 It also took Sir James Dyson 5,127 prototypes and 5 years prior to arriving at the design for his “G-Force” cleaner which went on to disrupt the vacuum industry.
-While your product likely won’t require as many iterations as Dyson, it is still important to not rush this process and risk launching a product that doesn’t have product/market fit or meet with performance requirements.
+While your product likely won’t require as many design iterations as Dyson, it is still important to not rush this process and risk launching a product that doesn’t have product/market fit or meet with performance requirements.

 In order to accelerate the design iteration process and reduce the number of prototype iterations, we use computer modeling to gain a strong understanding of a design’s performance prior to fabrication of a prototype.